rkouye/numbani-react/README.md

 Numbani-React is a library for fast 🌠 web apps prototyping (think MVP or PoC).

-It is built upon an interesting concept : **end user intent centric UI framework**.
+It is built upon an interesting concept : **end user intent centric framework**.

 This means that the library provide React components to match **user intent** : Login, Display Entity, Edit Entity, Monitor Progress, Start Task etc...